In the depths of the sewers- The Narrator

 Soon the beast had carved out its own tiny territory without realizing it, only the most confident or desperate animals daring to approach the new ruler of the nearby sewers for fear of being struck from the dark.

-This insect, now a predator to respect continued hunting but always sought something more...
+Weeks passed but the Insect was never quite satisfied, this insect, now a predator to respect continued hunting but always sought something more...

-But even having sought it ever since becoming what they were they had yet to find it.
+But even having sought it ever since becoming what they were, they had yet to find it.